Critical Finance Review, 2022, 11(2): pp. 299-332

 67 Pages Posted: 31 Dec 2020 Last revised: 6 Jun 2022

 Date Written: October 28, 2020

-Intangible assets are absent from traditional measures of value, despite their very large (and growing) importance in firms' capital stocks.
-As a result, the fundamental anchor for value that uses book assets is mismeasured.
-We propose a simple improvement to the classic value factor (HML^FF) proposed by Fama and French (1992, 1993).
-Our intangible value factor, HML^INT, prices assets as well as or better than the traditional value factor but yields substantially higher returns.
-This outperformance holds over the entire sample, as well as in more recent decades in which value has underperformed.
-We show that this is likely due to the intangible value factor sorting more effectively on productivity, profitability, financial soundness, and on other valuation ratios such as price to earnings or price to sales.
+Intangible assets are absent from traditional measures of value despite their growing importance in firms' capital stocks.
+We propose a simple improvement to the classic Fama and French (1992, 1993) value factor that incorporates intangibles and addresses differences in accounting practices across industries.
+Our intangible value factor prices assets as well as or better than the traditional value factor but yields substantially higher returns.
+This outperformance holds over the entire sample period, including in more recent decades during which value has underperformed.
+We show that the intangible value factor sorts more effectively within industries on productivity, profitability, financial soundness, and on other valuation ratios such as price-to-earnings.

 Keywords: Value investing, value factor, intangible assets, intangible capital